The socialist hero

 Imagine it as a government office where thousands of people work, with the technical and human preparation to understand all the needs of the whole population in all points of the geography.
 From this office, there is global visibility of the problems and the resources available to solve them.
 The socialist planning office is at the centre of the governmental machinery, producing the goods and services that the people demand, or even those that people desire.

 Does anyone venture to suggest what the magnitude of this operation is?
-What kind of resources this government office should you have?
+What kind of resources this government office should have?
 What principles should you follow?
 Project managers, engineers, and administrators: Can you estimate the complexity associated with the trillions of goods produced each year, say, in the United States, United Kingdom, or Colombia?
 And what about the distribution thereafter?
-The figures are mindblowing, but we will need to cover some ground before we get there as we will need first to understand what the market is doing to solve the production and distribution problems.
+The figures are mindblowing, but we will need to cover some ground before we get there as we will first need to understand what the market is doing to solve the production and distribution problems.

 And the socialists in the Soviet Union did, I suppose, the best they could with the resources and technology existing at the time.
-They ended up established the famous “Gosplan”, short for “Gosudárstvenny Komitet po Planírovaniyu”, or in English, the “State Planning Committee” (the Soviets always knew how to find inspiring names).
+They ended up establishing the famous “Gosplan”, short for “Gosudárstvenny Komitet po Planírovaniyu”, or in English, the “State Planning Committee” (the Soviets always knew how to find inspiring names).
 The Gosplan was in charge of drawing up the five-year plans; and the Gosplan decided what machinery, cars, and clothes would be produced; and the Gosplan decided how all this was distributed to Leningrad to Nizhny Novgorod or Novosibirsk.

 Time has passed, the Soviet Union no longer exists, and we can judge how the Gosplan fared in hindsight.
 And to put it mildly, the Gosplan was not a huge success.
 True, it managed to support the Soviet economy for decades – and even managed to have a short golden age during the Nikita Khrushchev era – but it never came close to delivering on the promise that central planning would be superior to the market.
 The examples of other central planning systems in many of the socialist nations have not been inspiring either.